terracatta/limp.js/README.md

     message: "If you remove this file it will be lost forever!"
   },
   onAction: function() {
-    // On action callbacks will find you any element that has the class `limp-action`
+    // On action callbacks will find you any element that has the class `limp-action` and bind to it.
+    // So, if the user hits enter it will fire this call back.. or if you have a button called "Remove Item"
+    // with the `limp-action` class it will also fire this callback.

     // This is super useful for having two buttons in your popup box: Remove item abd Cancel.
+    // Use the class `limp-close` to kill the popup box.

     // Delete Item Here.
   });